Olafur Eliasson: Sometimes the river is the bridge

 As a child Eliasson spent a considerable amount of time in Iceland, which led to his ongoing project of documenting the landscapes and natural phenomena there.
 His photographic work “The glacier melt series 1999/2019” (2019) makes tangible the shrinking of Iceland’s glaciers over the last 20 years.

 Influenced by our complex relationship to nature, Eliasson’s installations often use natural phenomena – such as light, water and mist – to heighten our understanding of the way we perceive and co-produce the world around us.
 At MOT, visitors are invited to view the artist’s earliest work in the exhibition, “Beauty” (1993), where a rainbow emerges in a darkened space.
-Two major installations created specifically for the exhibition will utilize the cavernous space of MOT’s atrium and the sunken garden.
+A major installations created specifically for the exhibition will utilize the cavernous space of MOT’s atrium.

 The activities of Studio Olafur Eliasson (SOE) are not limited to the production of artworks.
 Ideas and projects are developed through daily experimentation, collaboration and research.
 Sometimes the river is the bridge will integrate some of this process into the exhibition through a display of the studio’s recent research into new sustainable and biodegradable materials as well as recycling techniques.